Sourdough Pumpernickel Bread

 Make the Dough

-• Add the bread flour.
+• With the mixer running, add 5 ounces bread flour.
 If working by hand, stir in as much of the flour as you can, then turn the dough out onto a lightly floured surface and knead in the remaining flour.
 Knead 5 minutes.
-Knead the dough into a smooth ball.
-The dough may still be a little soft and tacky but should form into a smooth ball.
+The dough will start out quite sticky.
+After kneading the dough should cling to the hook and clear the sides of the bowl.
+Turn the dough out onto a lightly floured surface and knead into a ball.
+The dough will still be slightly sticky.

 • Place the dough into an oiled bowl, turning once to coat.
 Cover and set at room temperature for 1 hour.
 After an hour, working from four corners of the dough (still in the bowl) use your hand to lift the top edge of the dough over into the middle of the dough.
 Repeat with the other 3 sides then flip the dough over.
 Cover and set at room temperature for another hour.
 Repeat the folding procedure 2 more times so the dough rises for a total of 3 hours.
 By now the dough should be lively, elastic and airy.
 If the dough is still sluggish give it another hour or two at room temperature.
 After the initial fermentation the dough can be refrigerated for up to 2 days before baking.

-• Turn the dough out onto a floured surface and fold each of the four sides into the middle again.
-Flip the dough over, shape into a ball then roll the edges to form an oval shape.
+• Turn the dough out onto a floured surface and knead into a smooth ball and let it rest for 10 minutes.
+Pat the dough to a 9" oval then roll the dough into a torpedo shaped loaf.
 Transfer the loaf to a sheet pan lined with parchment paper or onto a baking peel dusted with cornmeal.
 If you want to bake in a Dutch oven shape the dough in to a round (boule) and preheat the pan in the oven.

-• Cover the dough with plastic wrap or a damp kitchen towel and rise until almost doubled in volume (about 1 – 1 ½ hours). the rising time will vary base on how active your starter was, the room temperature, etc.
+• Cover the dough with plastic wrap or a damp kitchen towel and rise until about doubled in volume (about 2 – 2 ½ hours).
+The rising time will vary base on how active your starter was, the temp of the dough and the ambient temperature.

 • While the dough rises preheat the oven to 375 °F. If you have a baking stone put it in the oven to preheat.
-When the bread is risen, use a sharp knife or blade to slash the top of the bread 4-5 times.
+When the bread is risen, use a sharp knife or blade to slash the top of the bread 4-5 times or do 1 long slash along the length of the loaf.

 • If using the Dutch oven to bake follow these directions: Remove the preheated pan from the oven and remove the lid.
 Use the parchment paper to lift the loaf into the Dutch oven.
 Replace the lid on the pot and slide it into the oven.
 Bake for 20 minutes.
 Remove the lid from the Dutch oven.
 The loaf should be well risen and pale in color.
 Continue baking another 20 minutes until the loaf is nicely browned and beginning to crisp.
 Remove the pan from the oven.
 Use the parchment to lift the loaf out of the pan.